All Episodes

 Now they're a bunch of free writers.

-And we're gonna fine them, or we're gonna raise their taxes, or we're gonna make them pay through the nose if they don't have health insurance.
+And we're going to fine them or we're going to raise their taxes or we're going to make them pay through the nose if they don't have health insurance.

 Because now it's mandatory.